 Many ways to contact us

 We actively monitor the service you get when you call, randomly selecting calls to listen to.
 We check that our advisers listen to customers, explain the options clearly and help people get the tariff that’s right for them.
-If we think any adviser isn’t getting it right, we give them extra training.
+If we think any adviser isn’t getting it right, we give them extra training until they do.

 What if things go wrong?

-We’re working hard to have one of the lowest levels of complaints of all major energy suppliers.
+We’re dedicated to achieving one of the lowest levels of complaints of all major energy suppliers.
 But even in the best organisations, people make mistakes and IT systems go wrong.
 When mistakes happen, we'll act promptly and courteously to put things right.

 If you do need to complain, it’s easy and we’ll listen.
 We aim to resolve your complaint by the end of the next working day.
 At peak times and for more complex complaints this may take longer.
-We publish our complaints data online - so it’s there for you to see.
-If you are dissatisfied with the action we take, you can follow our complaints procedure which ultimately leads to independent resolution by the Ombudsman.
+If you’re unhappy with the action we take, you can follow our complaints procedure which ultimately leads to a right to seek independent resolution by the Ombudsman.

 Your feedback helps us to make EDF Energy a better company.
 If you show us that something about our processes or approach is wrong, we’ll do all we can to fix it.
 Email us at firstname.lastname@example.org.